Hosting a teenage party

 - neighbours - who needs to be told about the party beforehand?

-Start and finish time: Agree on the start and finish time, including specifics of when the music will be turned off and drinks stopped.
+Start and finish time: Agree on the start and finish time, including specifics of when the music will be turned off and refreshments stopped.
 A pre-determined time will make it easier to pull the plug.

 Register the party with your local police

-Select a state or territory to find police details
+Select a state or territory to find police details:

 Written invitations have many advantages:

-- they’re a point of contact with other parents, and if you ask them to RSVP on their child’s behalf you can have a chat and exchange contact details.
+- They’re a point of contact with other parents, and if you ask them to RSVP on their child’s behalf, you can have a chat and exchange contact details.

-- you have less control over the guest list if you invite via text, email or through social networking like Facebook.
+- You have less control over the guest list if you invite via text, email or through social networking like Facebook.
 If you do use Facebook, make sure the event page is private and invite only.

 Make the party fun